1985 Hamilton, Ontario, municipal election: Mayoral election

+Sources: Estok, David. "'Nice guy' Bob Morrow jubilant", The Hamilton Spectator, November 13, 1985, News, A6.

-City Council election
+City council election

 Ward 1 (Chedoke-Cootes)

 The race for Ward One alderman was the third time in as many years that electors would go to the polls to select a new member of city council.
 In early 1985, incumbent alderman Peter Peterson was elected to the Ontario legislature as a Progressive Conservative, triggering a by-election in which former alderman Paul Drage recaptured a seat on council.
 This came after his loss to Peterson and Mary Kiss in 1982, after capturing the seat vacated after his wife and the area's alderman, Kay Drage, died in 1979.

 Drage and Kiss campaigned on their record of standing in opposition to the city's proposed GO-ALRT plan due to proposals that would have expropriated property along York Boulevard in the ward's north end.
 As sitting members of council, they instead rested their transit hopes on the promise of expanded GO Train service.

 Drage, 61 at the time of the election, stood on a platform called for an expansion of the area's highways, including completing the Red Hill Valley Expressway and the mid-mountain expressway, as well as advocating for more supermarkets in the area.
 Kiss, who refused to give her age to the Hamilton Spectator, opposed GO Transit expansion and promoted investment in local industry.

 Terry Cooke, a candidate in the by-election that occurred earlier in the year, promoted a rapid transit link to Toronto using existing heavy rail infrastructure and advocated reinstating the Board of Control.
 Joanne Gallacher, a 31-year-old business owner, promoted a rapid transit solution and improvements to the city's bayfront.
 David Gava, a 22-year-old student, called for dismantling regional government and improving rental accommodations.
 Two law-enforcement officials, 54-year-old Frank Preston and Victor Zwirewich, 61 at the time of the vote, both ran on conservative platforms, with Preston calling for an end to city council 'freeloading' and Zwirewich promoting a law-and-order platform.

 The Hamilton Spectator endorsed Cooke and Zwirewich for the two aldermanic positions.
 Cooke was CCH's preferred candidate for election.